A cod

 The passive fishing advantage

 One solution is to combine wind farms with passive fishing.
 The appeal of this method lies in the name.
-The use of static gear such as traps, cages, creels, handlines, or gill nets, as opposed to active methods like trawling, enables more careful, less impactful fishing methods.
+The use of static gear such as traps, pots, creels, handlines, or gill nets, as opposed to active methods like trawling, enables more careful, less impactful fishing methods.
 Smaller boats can operate between turbines, for instance, and passive fishing minimises the risk of nets snagging on cables and damaging equipment.

 “Passive gear stands still.
 It remains where you left it.
 That means it’s easier to have the gear in highly controlled areas such as an offshore wind farm with safety zones,” says Peter Ljungberg, Environmental Assessment Specialist at the Swedish University of Agricultural Sciences.